Ajay-Kannan7/Ajay-Kannan7/README.md

-# Hi there, I'm Ajay 👋
+# Hello there, I'm Ajay 👋

  I'm a Front-end developer currently based in Mumbai, India.
 I'm a college student currently pursuing my Bachelor's degree in information technology.
  I'm actively learning more about the various robust tools that I can get acquainted with and improve user experience elements in my projects.